Prince

 This will add a cross-reference after every link with the correct chapter number determined automatically and displayed using roman numerals.
 For example: [See chapter IV].

-The target-content
+Using target-content

-property to reference the text content of a linked element.
+The target-content function can be used with the content property to reference the text content of a linked element.

 CSS